Bradley-Sullivan/ROMScraper/README.md

 ## Description
 ROMScraper is a tool used to scrape game console ROMs (and other files) from `archive.org` collections that can then be searched and downloaded.

-The UI was designed using the Python curses module.
-HTML parsing/scraping was built using the requests and BeautifulSoup Python modules.
-Search engine was constructed using the Python scikit_learn, panda, and numpy modules.

 Search options include searching all provided collections, searching by specific consoles, browsing specific collecitons, and browsing favorited ROMs/other files.

 ![ROMScraper_Main_menu](https://user-images.githubusercontent.com/77858921/183275665-9f096d00-1a5c-4010-8cb5-9c1b938263ba.png)